agourlay/cornichon/README.md

 By default the scenarios are executed in parallel.

-To disable this behaviour it is necessary to disable a flag in your SBT build file.
+To disable this behaviour it is necessary to manually set a flag in your SBT build file.

 ```scala
 parallelExecution in Test := false